 In the initial days following the root canal, discomfort is common, which can be managed with prescribed pain medication.
 Swelling reduction techniques, such as applying ice packs, can help alleviate any swelling around the treated area.

-As the days progress, patients typically notice a gradual decrease in pain and swelling, contributing to an overall improvement in their comfort levels.
+As the days progress, patients typically notice a gradual decrease in pain and swelling after root canal, contributing to an overall improvement in their comfort levels.
 It is essential to adhere to any post-treatment care instructions the dentist provides to support the healing process effectively.

 Follow-up visits may be scheduled to monitor progress and ensure proper healing.
 Adequate rest and proper medication intake are crucial components of the recovery timeline, enabling patients to move through the different recovery stages smoothly.